 We still have to remember a code that’s sent over the phone (or given to us in person) that’s hopefully hashed on the telcom’s side and now stored insecurely (if it’s not encrypted somewhere, you ain’t keeping it safe, b) by the consumer.
 This still doesn’t address the fact that SMS is very weak in terms of message security with the correct tooling.

-SMS is not the medium in which y'all should be sending sensitive information. pic.twitter.com/GS0j3x3vHZ— jackyalciné is working to move into the IndieWeb. (@jackyalcine) June 11, 2016
+SMS is not the medium in which y'all should be sending sensitive information. pic.twitter.com/GS0j3x3vHZ— jackyalciné's just about 67.9% into the IndieWeb. (@jackyalcine) June 11, 2016

 If You Can’t See It, Chances Are You Can’t Control It